CxAalto/gtfspy/README.md

 ## Acknowledgments

 * The development of this Python package has benefited from the support by Academy of Finland through the DeCoNet project.
+* For running the Java routing, we use the [Graphhopper routing library](https://github.com/graphhopper/graphhopper).

 ## Bugs